Garland A. Kelley

 - Prior to practicing law, Mr. Kelley was a management consultant with Accenture for 8 years, working primarily on matters in Malaysia, Indonesia and Argentina.

-- Benchmark Litigation ranked Glaser Weil’s Litigation Department as “highly recommended,” one of only a few law firms in California at this elite level
+- Benchmark Litigation ranked Glaser Weil’s Litigation Department as “highly recommended,” one of only a small handful of law firms in California at this elite level.

 - U.S. News also ranked Glaser Weil on its “2019 Best Law Firms” list

-Jury and bench trials to verdict in intellectual property, complex commercial, securities and statutory matters.
+Jury and bench trials to verdict in complex commercial, corporate, securities, intellectual property and statutory matters.

 Defense of numerous clients in securities-related litigation, including complex class action and derivative lawsuits.